couchbaselabs/promtimer/README.md

 promtimer.py --grafana-home <path-to-grafana-shared-config-home>
 ```

+The `path-to-grafana-shared-config-home` is what is known in Grafana terminology as the
+"homepath".
+This is the out-of-the-box Grafana shared config path.
+On brew-installed
+Grafana on Macs this is something like:

+    /usr/local/Cellar/grafana/x.y.z/share/grafana

+On linux systems the homepath should usually be:

+    /usr/share/grafana

 The Grafana dashboards page should open for you automatically.
 If not, navigate
 to (`localhost:3000/dashboards`) in your browser and begin exploring the
 available dashboards.

 ## Clean Up